ashishsharmaiit/Joystick_ROS_UDP/README.md

 # Joystick_ROS_UDP

+**Most of the steps are similar to the TCP code here https://github.com/ashishsharmaiit/Joystick_ROS_TCP.git though there might be filename changes.
+Highlighting** changes in **bold** in the narrative below.

-This repo sends gamepad/joystick data fom Browser to ROS via TCP connection via a server.
+This repo sends gamepad/joystick data fom Browser to ROS via **UDP** connection via a server.

 Steps to use this code: